CMHAAorg/cmhaa-website/site/content/resources/personal-story-annette-kimmitt-am.md

 organisation_size: Large (250+ employees)
 industry: Law & Legal Services
 ---
-Mental health, for me, is all about psychological fitness.
-Feeling well, enjoying the challenges of life and work, and feeling equipped to deal with what’s in front of you in the workplace.
-That headspace allows you to support family, friends and colleagues as well.

 But there was one point in my life where I didn’t feel psychologically fit.
 It was 26 years ago when my second child was born and I was diagnosed with post-natal depression.
 I was in a very black place.

 With support, I came through it.
 But to this day that continues to count as a strike against me by insurance providers.
 I still can’t get income insurance or life insurance without exclusions for stress-related or mental illness.
 It’s disappointing the world hasn’t evolved beyond this and is a sign that there continues to be a level of stigma attached to mental illness.